snigdhapaul2003/ROGANVESHAK-AI/README.md

 2. **Get Diagnosis:** The application processes the images using the implemented models and provides a diagnostic result.
 3. **Review Results:** Review the results displayed on the interface, which include the classification and confidence level.

-## Contributions

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact [snigdhapaul2003@gmail.com].

 ---